Summer Sage Woods

 The stone buildings were built when Llewellyn owned the property and they were basically a complex of buildings for outdoor parties, including cooking facilities, a dance floor, etc. For years, the Green Valley Civic Association held an annual barbecue there.
 Sadly, when housing nearby went in, the developers decided they didn’t want to assume any liability for the complex and didn’t maintain it.
 So here it sits today, merely a skeleton of what it once was.

 Personal Experience: This is a rather short and easy hike but packs in a lot of beauty year-round.
-A decent amount of the hike is shaded and provides lush greenery even in the dry summer.
+A decent amount of the hike in the Summer Sage Woods is shaded and provides lush greenery even in the dry summer.
 I am adding this spot to our member’s section due to the homestead in hopes of preserving it from being graffitied.

 The destroyed homestead has changed rather dramatically over the past decade and I am wondering what happened?
-Below are 4 photos from the year 2000.
+Below are 4 photos from the year 2000 provided by Mary Shepardson.
 I am guessing a fire, but even then where did the half of the stones go?